kalamuna/kalastatic/docs/1-Getting-Started.md

     - src/styles/
 ```

+Environmental configuration can be used with...

+`kalastatic.develop.yaml`

+Where `develop` is the `BRANCH` environment variable.

 ### CLI

 KalaStatic can be used as a command line interface.
 The following are some of its commands: